Calendar

 Jack's Solar Garden

-Select Saturdays, morning through afternoon
+Select Saturdays, morning through afternoon; other times vary.

 Jack’s Solar Garden, founded in 2020, is a 1.2 MW community solar garden with solar panels covering just over 4 acres of land.
 Tasks could include seeding, weeding or mulching - it will depend on the day, weather and seasonal needs.